Meet the People

 Behind the Mission

-Executive Director
+Development Director

 Marc Cappelletti (he/him)

-Director of Development and Outreach
+Director of Marketing & Outreach

 Marc Cappelletti is responsible for the Biomimicry Institute’s development and marketing efforts.
 Previously, he served as a freelance marketing and content development consultant for a variety of nonprofit and private sector organizations.
 Marc brings a 15-year career in travel industry and international education marketing and development.
 He recently served as VP of Expedition Product Development for Lindblad Expeditions and National Geographic, doubling the organizations’ offerings in Alaska, British Columbia, and Central America.
 Marc is also a published writer and photographer.
-He lives in Philadelphia, PA with his wife and two daughters, and together they seek out nature whenever possible.
+He lives in Portland, ME with his wife and two daughters, and together they seek out nature whenever possible.

 Megan Dwyer (she/her)